q231950/the-stubborn-network/README.md

 1. each test assigns its function name like `testBytesText` to create dedicated stubs for every individual test case
 2. the _stub path_ points to the directory where the stubs are stored for `.playback` / will be recorded to with `.recording`
-3. the _TESTING_ parameter simply makes sure that we are in a testing environment.
+3. the _TESTING_ parameter simply makes indicates to the application (see _App Configuration_ above) that we are in a test environment.

 ```swift
 override func setUp() {